Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Implementation Details

 All cameras have a resolution of $800 \times 600$ with a horizontal field of view (FOV) $100^\circ$.
 The side cameras are angled at $\pm$60° away from the front.
 For the front view, we scale the shorter side of the raw front RGB image to 256 and crop its center patch of $224 \times 224$ as the front image input $\mathbf{I}_{\rm front}$.
 For the two side views, the shorter sides of the raw side RGB images are scaled to 160 and a center patch of $128 \times 128$ is taken as the side image inputs $\mathbf{I}_{\rm left/right}$.
 For the focusing-view image input $\mathbf{I}_{\rm focus}$ by directly cropping the center patch of the raw front RGB image to $128 \times 128$ without scaling.

-For the LiDAR point clouds, we follow previous works~\cite{rhinehart2019precog, gaidon2016virtual, prakash2021multi} to convert the LiDAR point cloud data into a 2-bin histogram over a 2-dimensional Bird’s Eye View (BEV) grid.
-The 2-bin of the histogram in each $0.125 m^2$ grid represents the numbers of points above and below the ground plane respectively.
-This produces a two-channel LiDAR bird-view projection image input $\mathbf{I}_{\rm lidar}$, covering the point cloud about 28 meters in front of the ego vehicle and 14 meters to the ego vehicle's two sides.
+For the LiDAR point clouds, we follow previous works~\cite{rhinehart2019precog, gaidon2016virtual, prakash2021multi} to convert the LiDAR point cloud data into a 3-bin histogram over a 2-dimensional Bird’s Eye View (BEV) grid.
+The first 2-bin of the histogram in each $0.125 m^2$ grid represents the numbers of points above and below the ground plane respectively.
+The last bin represents the total numbers of points in each grid.
+This produces a three-channel LiDAR bird-view projection image input $\mathbf{I}_{\rm lidar}$, covering the point cloud about 28 meters in front of the ego vehicle and 14 meters to the ego vehicle's two sides.

 The backbone for encoding information from multi-view RGB images is Resnet-50 pretrained on ImageNet~\cite{deng2009imagenet}, and the backbone for processing LiDAR BEV representations is ResNet-18 trained from scratch.
 We take the output of stage 4 in a regular ResNet as the tokens fed into the downstream transformer encoder.
 The number of layers $\mathcal{K}$ in the transformer decoder and the transformer encoder is 6 and the feature dim $d$ is 256.
 We train our models using the AdamW optimizer~\cite{loshchilov2018decoupled} and a cosine learning rate scheduler~\cite{loshchilov2016sgdr}.
 The initial learning rate is set to $5e^{-4} \times \frac{Batch Size}{512}$ for the transformer encoder \& decoder, and $2e^{-4} \times \frac{Batch Size}{512}$ for the CNN backbones.
 The weight decay for all models is 0.07.
 All the models are trained for a maximum of 35 epochs with the first 5 epochs for warm-up~\cite{he2016deep}.
 For data augmentation, we used random scaling from $0.9\ \text{to} 1.1$ and color jittering.
 The parameters used in the object density map and the safety controller is listed in Table~\ref{table:parameter}.